-Takiguchi Shuzo papers
+Takiguchi Shuzo Archive

 Takiguchi Shuzo (1903-1979) was a poet and critic associated with Japanese post-war Surrealism, who is particularly known for his watercolor works, painted from 1960 onwards.
 He wrote experimental poetry under the influence of Surrealism whilst still a student at Keio, went on to become one of the mainstays of avant-garde art criticism during the post-war years, and then became more widely known for his artworks using decalcomania, amongst other techniques.
-The main archive contains over 10,000 items relating to Takiguchi’s life from WWII to his death in 1979: correspondences, manuscripts, sketches, notes, scrapbooks, photographs, collected objects, printed ephemera, books, and serial magazines.
+The main archive contains over 10,000 items relating to Takiguchi’s life from WWII to his death in 1979: correspondence, manuscripts, sketches, notes, scrapbooks, photographs, collected objects, printed ephemera, books, and serial magazines.

 The ‘Takiguchi Shuzo Archive’ was established in April 2001, when Takiguchi’s relative, Suzuki You, donated a number of documents to the university.